-Today, our main interests will be gastronomy and an Indian market place full of handicrafts.
-Early in the morning, we will visit Otavalo a famous Indian market where vendors proudly offer a stunning variety of weavings – such as the famous ponchos – among other textiles like roofs, mittens, and scarfs.
+Today, our main interests will be gastronomy and an Indian marketplace full of handicrafts.
+Early in the morning, we will visit Otavalo a famous Indian market where vendors proudly offer a stunning variety of weaving – such as the famous ponchos – among other textiles like roofs, mittens, and scarfs.

 Free time to explore the Hacienda before we depart back to Quito.
 (B/L/-)

 FOLKLORE & ADVENTURE PACKAGE

 Departing to the south for about one hour from Quito, we descend into the valley of Machachi, a green territory mainly covered by dairy farms until a detour to access a Hacienda, which is a great way to get introduced to the spirit of the Andean Haciendas and their daily works.
 Visit the grounds and get suited for an approximately two hours horseback ride along old cobblestone roads and trails leading to a great viewpoint of La Viudita which overlooks the entire valley.
 Along the way, we can appreciate panoramic views of the Andes.
 Return to the Hacienda house and freshen up to enjoy a typical lunch hosted by the Hacienda’s owner.

 After lunch, get ready for an exciting demonstration by the Chagras, on their riding and working skills.